| Caranthir had identified forty

 not unpleasant, and it reminded her of the potion she had drunk

-was supposed to have, she thought.
-If it had been intended to
+to have, she thought.
+It had been different from the potion

-talking to Aragorn.
-He feels so bad that his people have suffered
+He feels so bad that his people have suffered at Angaráto's

 For a terrible, heart-stopping moment it occurred to Eowyn that